-For over 30 years, classroom teachers, reading specialists, ELL instructors, home schoolers and Montessori teachers have all had amazing success with Language Works.
-With its self-correcting system, it is ideal for independent learning environments, learning centers or as an individualized tutoring aid.
-Presenting English phonics in a truly unique way, the Language Works program gives students the phonetic skills needed to both read and spell.
-With Language Works, students experience real success with spelling, and teachers like the clear and comprehensive design of the program.
+Presenting phonics in a truly unique way, Language Works gives students the phonetic building blocks needed to both read and spell.
+With Language Works, students experience real success with spelling, and teachers like the clear and comprehensive design of the program!

-A 45-minute teacher instructional video is included with the Language Works program.
-The video demonstrates with in-class presentations how to present the program to students.
-The video also includes 18 creative extension activities for word practice.
+A 45-minute teacher instructional video is included with Language Works.
+Using in-class presentations, the video demonstrates how to present the program to students.
+It also introduces 18 extension activities.

-Each phonogram is introduced with a word list and matching picture booklet.
-The phonogram being learned is printed at the top of the list, but has been eliminated from the words below, allowing the student to discover the words on their own as they fill in the windows.
+Each phonogram is introduced with a window card and matching picture booklet.
+The phonogram being learned is printed at the top and has been eliminated from the words below.
+This allows students to discover the words on their own as they fill in the windows.

-The second time through, the student will add the necessary beginning and ending sounds to complete each of the words on the list.
-Using only the picture booklet and a regular pencil, the pictures provide the cues needed to write the missing letters.
-Checking is done by comparing their words to the printed word list.
+The second time through, the student will add the beginning and ending sounds to complete each word.
+Pictures provide the cues needed to write the missing letters.

-Students can test themselves using the picture booklet for the cues needed to spell each word.
+Students can test themselves using the picture booklet for the cues needed to write each word.

 The Language Works program follows proven methods to teach beginning reading and spelling.
 An important study called the Illinois Right to Read Initiative compiled 30 years of reading research in order to prepare educators for the 21st century.
 This body of research shed new light on which methods are most effective in teaching reading and emphasizes the importance of phonics.
 It states: